gamemann/Kilimanjaro/README.md

 **Note** - This code was last updated on **June 5th, 2022** and I no longer work on this project.
 There were changes made to this software after this date in a private repository, but I only wanted to open-source the code **I wrote**.
 I also removed additional code that wasn't mine.

+This program contains a lot of code others will likely find useful with XDP, AF_XDP, and more.

 ## Useful Programs
 * [Killtrocity](https://github.com/gamemann/Killtrocity) - Used for communication between Kilimajaro and Killfrenzy.
 * [Killfrenzy](https://github.com/gamemann/Killfrenzy) - Web back-end used to modify IPs, display/consume stats, and more.